Headed to Colorado? Check out these hidden gems near Denver!

 My word of advice for finding the best hidden gems: plan your travels, but leave room for wandering!

-We found this lookout completely by chance, driving through the mountains without a destination.
+We found this lookout completely by chance (so it definitely qualifies as one of my Denver hidden gems), driving through the mountains without a destination.

 I had planned our whole Colorado trip meticulously, except for this day.

 Instead, we listened to the locals and it eventually brought us to this stunning view.